ewxrjk/temper/README.md

 ```

 Override the service settings in `/etc/systemd/system/temper.service.d/override.conf`.
-This will run the web server as a throwaway non-root user
+This will run the web server as a throwaway non-root user;
+suppress access to the network other than via the inherited socket;
 and inject TLS credentials via a private temporary filesystem.

 ```